JavaScript Testing In And Around WordPress

 import { registerBlockType } from "@wordpress/blocks";

-import { Save } from "./components/Save";
+import Save from './Save';

-const blockConfig = require("../block.json");
+const blockConfig = require('./block.json');

-registerBlockType(name, {
+registerBlockType(blockConfig.name, {

 });